 Orientation is not just for new students, but for parents and families too!
 Our family orientation program is specifically designed for parents, providing them with information they want to know about health and safety, books, food, transportation and more.
 Our student orientation advisors help answer questions from the student perspective, and parents leave the program feeling relieved and excited about their students' choice in coming to Binghamton.

-Available in late July and early August, our Summer Send-offs create a wonderful opportunity for Binghamton University's newest students and families to come together and meet other Bearcats from their hometown!
-Registration for these events will open in early summer.
+Available in late July and early August, our virtual Summer Send-offs create a wonderful opportunity for Binghamton University's newest students and families to come together and meet other Bearcats from their hometown!
+Registration for these virtual events will open later in the summer.
 Make sure you are registered as part of our Bearcat Family to be sure to get notifications.

-Students, alumni and parents join together each January (during winter break) in New York City for Binghamton in the City, a series of career discovery and networking events aimed at strengthening University connections with its most loyal of supporters.
-Parent and Family Programs hosts a Career Resources Panel for Parents, which is designed to provide information on how parents can assist their students in taking advantage of the high-impact learning experiences Binghamton offers to benefit their credentials and resume.
+May be postponed due to COVID-19 pandemic.
+Students, alumni and parents join together each January (during winter break) in New York City for New York City CONNECT, a series of career discovery and networking events aimed at strengthening University connections with its most loyal of supporters.
+Parent and Family Programs hosts a Career Resources Panel for parents, which is designed to provide information on how parents can assist their students in taking advantage of the high-impact learning experiences Binghamton offers to benefit their credentials and resume.
 Representatives from several University offices, including the Fleishman Center for Career and Professional Development, the Graduate School and Education Abroad will share their insights and expertise, as well as give parents an opportunity to ask questions.